Skip to main content

 • you have new information for the court to consider

-Discretionary grounds are legal reasons for eviction where a judge can decide if they should make a possession order or not.
+Discretionary grounds are reasons for eviction where a judge can decide if they should make a possession order or not.

 You might get the possession order set aside if: